DevExpress-Examples/winforms-dashboard-custom-items/readme.md

 # WinForms Dashboard - Custom Items

-The following example shows how you can implement a custom dashboard item in a WinForms application.The custom item allows you to embed any WinForms UI control in a dashboard.
+The following example shows how to implement a custom dashboard item in a WinForms application.
+Custom items allow you to embed any WinForms UI control in a dashboard.
 You can interact with custom items in the Dashboard Designer just like with any built-in item.

-This repository contains the following custom dashboard items that allow you to add the additional functionality to the WinForms Dashboard:
+This repository contains the following custom dashboard items that allow you to add additional functionality to the WinForms Dashboard:

 * [Sankey diagram](./CS/CustomItemsSample/CustomItems/SankeyChart/readme.md)